o1st/dataStructures/README.md

 # Data Structures
-How to create a simple data structure with js?
+How create a simple data structure with js?

-Time to time I will be add some examples of the classic data structures.
+Sometimes, I will add some examples of the classic data structures.